pfolus/sql_checkpoint_task/README.md

 * `address` - `Address` or `WorkAddress` object

 ##### `find`
 Searches through address book for a given phrase and returns a list of matching objects.
+This method should be case insensitive.

 Parameters:
 * `search_phrase` - string, that we're looking for